- 1. The Basics: Understanding Header Bidding and Open Bidding

 Welcome to our comprehensive guide on header bidding and open bidding, two revolutionary methods that have transformed the digital advertising landscape.
-In this article, we will delve into the fundamentals of these bidding strategies, explore their advantages and disadvantages, examine their features and benefits, uncover advanced auction techniques for maximizing revenue, demystify the technical aspects behind the scenes, and help publishers make informed decisions on which method is best suited for their needs.
+In this article, we will delve into the header bidding fundamentals of these bidding strategies, explore their advantages and disadvantages, examine their features and benefits, uncover advanced auction techniques for maximizing revenue, demystify the technical aspects behind the scenes, and help publishers make informed decisions on which method is best suited for their needs.

 1. The Basics: Understanding Header Bidding and Open Bidding